Sulymaani/Sulymaani/README.md

 - 👋 Hi, I’m @Sulymaani
-- 👀 I’m interested in javascript
+- 👀 I’m interested in javascript language
-- 🌱 I’m currently learning full-stack-development
+- 🌱 I’m currently learning fullstack-development on codecademy
-- 📫 How to reach me on twitter
+- 📫 reach me on twitter

 <!---
 Sulymaani/Sulymaani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.